elide-dev/jpms/README.md

 ### What libraries are included?

 - **[`com.google.errorprone`][2]:** **Error Prone Compiler** "is a static analysis tool for Java that catches common programming mistakes at compile time," built by Google.
 Error Prone's annotations module is JPMS-enabled at the embedded sub-module, and is used by Guava.
-The [PR enabling JPMS support in Error Prone Annotations][3] has been filed but not merged yet.
+The [PR enabling JPMS support in Error Prone Annotations][3] has been filed and merged, but not released yet.

 - **[`com.google.guava`][11]:** **Google Guava** is Google's core Java commons, used throughout Google's code and the wider JVM ecosystem.
 Guava is an immensely popular artifact, with tons of fantastic utilities.
+JPMS support is [in draft][12].

 - **[`com.google.j2objc`][4]:** **J2ObjC** is a Java to Objective-C cross-compiling layer used by Google to effectively share Java logic on iOS and macOS platforms.
 J2ObjC itself is very complex and powerful, but here we have just JPMS-enabled the `annotations` module, which is used by Guava.
-The [PR enabling JPMS support for J2ObjC annotations][5] has been filed but not merged yet.
+The [PR enabling JPMS support for J2ObjC annotations][5] has been filed and merged, but not released yet.

 - **[`org.checkerframework`][0]:** **Checker Framework** is a type-checking framework for Java.
 The `checker-qual` package is used by Guava, so it is included here transitively.
 Checker Framework added a JPMS module definition in a [recent PR][1], so this is sub-moduled at `master`.
 At the time of this writing no release has taken place.